mozilla-services/tokenserver/docs/source/configuration.rst

         of a name and a version.

     **secrets.backend**
-        One of the classes from :module:`mozsvc.secrets` to be used for managing node-specific secret keys.
+        One of the classes from :class:`mozsvc.secrets` to be used for managing node-specific secret keys.

     **sqluri** -- for SQL backends only